workgroupengineering/Documentation/README.md

 ## Samples

-You can find our [samples ](https://github.com/AvaloniaUI/Avalonia/tree/master/samples)on GitHub but there also exists a huge array of OSS projects built with Avalonia which provide valuable opportunities to learn.
+You can find our [samples](https://github.com/AvaloniaUI/Avalonia/tree/master/samples)on GitHub but there also exists a huge array of OSS projects built with Avalonia which provide valuable opportunities to learn.
 You can find a few of these projects on the [Awesome-Avalonia](https://github.com/AvaloniaCommunity/awesome-avalonia) list over on GitHub.